kalaspuff/stockholm/README.md

 # <stockholm.Money: "4711.75 SEK">

 # In another example we'll build the message just before hand to be extra descriptive
 # of what's happening.
-The stockholm.MoneyProtoMessage class is a compiled Python
+The stockholm.MoneyProtobufMessage class is a compiled Python
 # representation of the google.type.Money protobuf message definition.
 You can also use
 # your own custom class.
-from stockholm import MoneyProtoMessage message = MoneyProtoMessage() message.units = 2549
+from stockholm import MoneyProtobufMessage message = MoneyProtobufMessage() message.units = 2549
 message.nanos = 990000000
 # If you're using custom classes that aren't generated from google.type.Money, then pass
 # your generated class as the proto_class keyword argument.
 In this example, it's not
-# actually needed, since MoneyProtoMessage is built from google.type.Money definitions.
+# actually needed, since MoneyProtobufMessage is built from google.type.Money definitions.
-money = Money.from_protobuf(message, proto_class=MoneyProtoMessage)
+money = Money.from_protobuf(message, proto_class=MoneyProtobufMessage)
 # <stockholm.Money: "2549.99">
 message.SerializeToString()
 # b'\x10\xf5\x13\x18\x80\xe7\x88\xd8\x03'